 What should you do when one of your Sunday School pupils steals your wife's watch?

 Should you call the police?
-Should you begin a series of lessons on the Ten Commandments [scripture text], beginning with number eight?
-Should you spend at least one Sunday on the Last Judgment with plenty of fire and brimstone?
+Should you begin a series of lessons on the Ten Commandments, beginning with number eight (the one about stealing)?
+Should at least one Sunday be spent on the Last Judgment with plenty of talk about fire and brimstone?

 We were puzzled as to what to do.
-We were certain, however, that one of our ninth-grade class members had taken Barbara's watch that Sunday morning.
+We were certain, however, that one of our ninth-grade class members had taken Barbara's watch on a particular Sunday morning.

 Most of the class members came from non-Christian homes.
 It was a racially mixed group which just a few months prior had been merely a list of names of prospects for our church's ninth grade department.